 - Gently close your eyes and keep them closed for a few minutes.

 - Wipe any excess ointment from the eyelids and lashes with a clean tissue.
 With another clean tissue, wipe the tip of the tube clean.

 - Replace and tighten the cap of the tube.

 - Wash your hands to remove any medication.

-Do not allow the tip of the dropper of this medicine to touch your eyes, eyelids or any other surface.
-Recap the eye drop immediately after use.
-If the eye drop becomes contaminated, it could cause an infection in your eyes.
+Do not allow the tip of the dropper or tube of Fluorometholone to touch your eyes, eyelids or any other surface.
+Recap the eye drop or tube immediately after use.
+If the eye drop or ointment tube becomes contaminated, it could cause an infection in your eyes.

-If you have been given another eye drop to be used together with Fluorometholone, wait for at least 5 minutes before applying the second eye drop.
+If you have been given another eye drop to be used together with this medicine, wait for at least 5 minutes before applying the second eye drop.

 Do not share your eye drop or eye ointment with anyone else.

 Some brands of Fluorometholone contain benzalkonium chloride as a preservative.
 This may discolour soft contact lenses and cause eye irritation.
 If you are wearing contact lenses, you should remove it before applying this medicine.
 Wait for at least 15 minutes before reinserting your lenses.

 The dose of this medicine will be decided by your doctor.
 Your doctor will advise you on the treatment timeframe depending on the type and severity of your condition.